ignaciocases/cardano/README.markdown

 `git clone git://github.com/ignaciocases/cardano.git`

-Launch the simple build tool by typing `sbt`, and then
+Launch the simple build tool by typing `sbt`, and then update the project

+`update`

+In order to use the processor it is needed to publish it locally, so type

 `publish-local`